ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 - `XSS` - stack size of each thread
 - jar types
     - skinny - only the app code you wrote
+        - any dependent libraries(jars) are not included, so you need to have them in the classpath
     - thin - app code you wrote plus app dependencies
     - hollow - inverse of thin, bits needed to run your app (i.e. the JRE)
     - fat - thin + hollow
+        - fat jar is a single jar that contains all the code needed to run your app, including all dependencies
 ### COMPATIBILITY
 - java makes strong backwards comaptible gaurantees, so older bytecode will always be runnable/stable on later JVM
     - i.e. java8 bytecode will run on a java 8 jvm